 For we who are in this tent groan, being burdened, not because we want to be unclothed, but further clothed, that mortality (death) may be swallowed up by life

 — II Corinthians 5:4

-As the manna is connected with God's living Word so was Aaron's rod was made of almond wood.
+As the manna connects with God's living Word, so was Aaron's rod was made of almond wood.
 Almond trees are known for their early pure white blossoms.
 The Hebrew word for "almond" is the same word for "watchfulness" or "wakefulness" This word is used in connection with the performance of God's Word by the prophet Jeremiah.

 Then the word of the Lord came to me, asking, “What do you see, Jeremiah?”

 I replied, “I see a branch of an almond tree.”

 The Lord said to me, “You have seen correctly, for I watch over my word to accomplish it.”